-"Jesus' Miracle Catch of Fish
+"Jesus' Miracle Catch of Fish"

 Verse 1-2: "After this Jesus revealed himself again to the disciples by the Sea of Tiberias, and he revealed himself in this way."

-Verse 2-3: "Simon Peter, Thomas (called the Twin), Nathanael of Cana in Galilee, the sons of Zebedee, and two others of his disciples were together.
+Verse 2: "Simon Peter, Thomas (called the Twin), Nathanael of Cana in Galilee, the sons of Zebedee, and two others of his disciples were together.

-We aren't given all the names, but seven of Jesus' disciples were together.
+John did not give all the names, but seven of Jesus' disciples were together.

 When Peter announced that he was going fishing, they decided to go with him.

 Verse 4: "Just as day was breaking, Jesus stood on the shore; yet the disciples did not know that it was Jesus."

 Though Jesus was triumphantly standing on the shore, it was not yet full daylight and the disciples did not recognize Him.

 The words, "Darkest before the dawn" by Thomas Fuller?, are meant to be words of encouragement to those going through dark times.